Out of stock

 Truly one of the most unusual bugs, and they’re non-venomous!

 Paraphrynus carolynae (formerly Paraphrynus mexicanus) lives in Arizona and is seldom encountered.
+The species is considerably larger than the Florida natives that are popular in the hobby.

 Current specimens are large.
 No guarantee on sexes.
-Limit one per customer due to low inventory, sorry.

 There are no reviews yet.